ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

-> The one circumstance under which scientist will abandon some of their resistence to talk about causality is when they have conducted a randomized controlled trial
+> The one circumstance under which scientist will abandon some of their resistance to talk about causality is when they have conducted a randomized controlled trial

 <!-- -->